High blood pressure (Hypertension)

 Information for patients from the Renal Department

-What is high blood pressure (hypertension) and what causes it?
+What is high blood pressure (hypertension)? and, what causes it?

-A number of different factors are known to be important.
+Many different factors are known to be important.
 These include:

 How is blood pressure measured?